jyates/jyates.github.com/_drafts/01-implementing-dynamic-schema.md

 tags: schema, dynamodb, scale, big data
 excerpt_separator:  <!--more-->
 ---
-Rehash of the [Dynamic Schema at Scale](/2016/03/09/dynamic-schema-at-scale.html) post for how we things got implemented and a look at how scan's interact with reading schema.
+Rehash of the [Dynamic Schema at Scale](/2016/03/09/dynamic-schema-at-scale.html) for how we implemented reading semi-schematized data from a NoSQL.
+I touch on the query translation and processing of updating schema.
 <!--more-->

-One of the more innovative things we developed at Fineo are our 'No ETL' tools.
-They enable customers to evolve their schemas at the push of a button, throw out much of the traditional ETL  grunt work and even store and query data without any sort of schema!
+One of the more innovative things we developed at Fineo are our 'No ETL' infrastructure.
+Much of this came from the ideas at [stitchfix](http://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl) that engineers shouldn't write ETL, but instead core building blocks enable ETL for the people who care (e.g. data scientists).
+The Fineo toolkit enables our customers to evolve their schemas at the push of a button, throwing out much of the traditional ETL grunt work.
+Beyond just eliminating basic transformations, Fineo also enables storing and querying data without any sort of schema!
 And that means you can move faster than ever before.

 Continuing the 'behind the curtain' look at Fineo infrastructure I'm going to dive into how we make dynamic schema possible across our stack.